 It's not all classroom-based learning for our Pathways students!
 We encourage students to engage in fun activities outside in the fresh air too!

-Jake joined our Pathways course in Abingdon in 2016, after leaving Sixth Form at Fitzwaryn School.
+Jack joined our Pathways course in Abingdon in 2016, after leaving Sixth Form at Fitzwaryn School.

-Jake grew in maturity and confidence during his time at the College and remains a highly motivated and enthusiastic learner.
+Jack grew in maturity and confidence during his time at the College and remains a highly motivated and enthusiastic learner.
 He achieved his first Functional Skills maths qualification and planned to carry on moving up levels.

 He worked very hard on his communication with peers and other college users and confidently used the canteen facilities to buy himself lunch or a drink.

 He was supported by our job coach to secure a meaningful work placement, which will help him fulfil his aspirations.

 My tutor is amazing and all the staff are kind.
 The College is great; I like using Costa and I always get hot chocolates!

 The lessons are things like spelling and grammar which I enjoy, we do quizzes and also cooking, making cakes, pizza, meals using Quorn and a Theme of the Week.